WildCard Virtual Credit Card 2026 Full Review + Complete Comparison with the RDVCC Virtual Credit Card Alternative

 ④ Is RDVCC really cheaper than WildCard?

 It depends on usage.
-RDVCC's opening fee is 1 USDT (WildCard usually charges a $9.99-19.99 opening fee), so long-term RDVCC is clearly cheaper.
+RDVCC's opening fee is $1+ (WildCard usually charges a $9.99-19.99 opening fee), so long-term RDVCC is clearly cheaper.
 But RDVCC has no "Alipay top-up" channel and only accepts USDT.
 If you cannot use USDT and are not sensitive to the opening fee, WildCard has a lower entry barrier.

 ⑤ Any difference in data security?